-- Recent activities of road infrastructure improvement have been addressing: - Regular audits of the road network, with identification and treatment of high risk sections. - implementation of measures to prevent "wrong way" driving on the motorway network, including the installation of new traffic signs and equipment on public roads. - training for road safety auditors by local and foreign experts.
+- Recent activities of road infrastructure improvement have been addressing: - regular audits of the road network, with identification and treatment of high risk sections. - implementation of measures to prevent "wrong way" driving on the motorway network, including the installation of new traffic signs and equipment on public roads. - training for road safety auditors by local and foreign experts. - the "Guidelines for School Paths" were issued, helping schools and local communities to produce effective plans for comprehensive review, safety improvement and unified labelling of school routes. - rules on Traffic Signs and Traffic equipment on the roads were updated in 2016, in order to harmonise with European Standards

-(Source: IRTAD, 2016)
+(Source: IRTAD, 2017)